AaltoSciComp/scicomp-docs/triton/tut/connecting.rst

    Image of a terminal - this is what you want after this episode.
    You'll see more about this means in :doc:`cluster-shell`.
 Don't worry about what the commands mean.

+Below, you see different ways to get this.
+Take the first one that works, or the one that's comfortable to you.
+It's good to get ``ssh`` to work someday.

 Connecting via ssh